How many private renters are there in the London Borough of Redbridge?

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
 The monthly housing allowance in Redbridge depends on which part of the borough you live in.
-In 2021, the rates are:
+As of 1 April 2024, the rates are:

 Outer East London (e.g. Wanstead Flats)